nilportugues/react-jsonschema-form-semanticui/README.md

 ## Philosophy

-react-jsonschema-form is meant to automatically generate a React form based on a [JSON Schema](http://json-schema.org/).
+react-jsonschema-form-semantic-ui is meant to automatically generate a React form based on a [JSON Schema](http://json-schema.org/).
 It is a major component in the [kinto-admin](https://github.com/Kinto/kinto-admin/).
-If you want to generate a form for any data, sight unseen, simply given a JSON schema, react-jsonschema-form may be for you.
+If you want to generate a form for any data, sight unseen, simply given a JSON schema, react-jsonschema-form-semantic-ui may be for you.
 If you have a priori knowledge of your data and want a toolkit for generating forms for it, you might look elsewhere.

-react-jsonschema-form validates that the data conforms to the given schema, but doesn't prevent the user from inputing data that doesn't fit (for example, stripping non-numbers from a number field, or not letting the user add values to an array that is already "full".
+react-jsonschema-form-semantic-ui validates that the data conforms to the given schema, but doesn't prevent the user from inputing data that doesn't fit (for example, stripping non-numbers from a number field, or not letting the user add values to an array that is already "full".

 ## Installation

 Requires React 15.0.0+.

 > Note: The `master` branch of the repository reflects ongoing development.
-Releases are published as [tags](https://github.com/mozilla-services/react-jsonschema-form/releases).
+Releases are published as [tags](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/releases).
 >
 > You should never blindly install from `master`, but rather check what the available stable releases are.